LayerBaseApp/LayerBase/README.md

 > **Project status:** LayerBase is currently under active development and is being released for testing.
 Features, database structures, and installation procedures may change before the first stable release.

+## Free and Open Source

+LayerBase will be released as free and open-source software.

+The project is committed to remaining freely available to the 3D-printing community.
+Core LayerBase functionality will not be placed behind a subscription, paid license, or feature paywall.

+LayerBase is being developed independently.
+Financial support is never required to download, use, test, or contribute to the project.

 ---

 ## Why LayerBase Exists